Abrasel-Nacional/opendelivery-v2/IMPLEMENTATION_GUIDE.md

 3. Using custom metadata

 ### Q: Do events have to be real-time?
-**A:** No. Polling is fine.
-Events represent facts; the transport is flexible.
+**A:** No. Polling is fine when declared.
+Events represent facts; delivery mode (webhook vs poll) follows Discovery/API Spec.

 ### Q: How do I handle failure cases?
-**A:** The Principles section covers "Tolerance and Resilience"—expect failures, handle idempotently, eventually reconcile via state.
+**A:** Principles cover tolerance and resilience—expect failures, handle idempotently, reconcile via state.
+See also API error conventions.

 ### Q: What about security/authentication?
-**A:** Authentication is transport-binding concern, not protocol.
-REST/HTTP binding covers OAuth2 and API keys.
+**A:** See the Authentication API Spec and Protocol authentication pages (OAuth2, scopes, webhook signing).

 ---

 ## Getting Help

-- **Protocol Questions**: Review Principles and relevant Domain spec
-- **REST/HTTP Implementation**: Consult REST/HTTP Transport Binding
-- **Specific Concept**: Search Terminology section
+- **Domain / roles**: Protocol tab (Principles, capability pages)
+- **Implementation**: API reference (API Spec)
 - **Use Case Not Covered**: Open issue in GitHub repository

 ---